Money

 In case you have not thought about it before, how much of your life do you dedicate to pursuing more and more money?
 Now ask yourself, how much time do you spend enjoying – and I mean really enjoying – the fruits of your labor?

-In case you have lived a typical life like myself, it is not very much.
-And even when the free time is available, it feels like going to take a bite out of an overripened apple swarming with ants – as if my life has been completely eaten away, and there is nothing left to savor.
+If you have lived a typical life like myself, it is not very much.
+And even when the free time is available, it feels like going to take a bite out of an overripened peach swarming with ants – as if everything has turned rotten, been completely eaten away, and there is nothing left to savor.

 Emerson explained this phenomenon very well with his quote above.
 We have a tendency to work for more than we get, that is, beyond the money that goes towards ‘living’ expenses.
 All of us can live (i.e. breathe, love, dream, wish and survive) very comfortably off the equivalent of $20,000 a year, and yet there are many, many people left unsatisfied making more than double, even five to ten times, more than that.
 Why?
 Because people piddle away all their extra earnings on all those extra expenses that arise from those extra goods, just as Thoreau succinctly put it with his previously mentioned passage out of Walden: